Leroy Estrada

 Leroy Estrada (born June 16, 1994) is a Panamanian professional boxer who challenged for the WBC mini-flyweight title in 2018.

 Professional career

 Estrada made his pro debut on September 23, 2010.
 Estrada was first ranked by a sanctioning body in August 2013, entering the IBF's rankings as the #15 mini-flyweight contender, with a 9-1 pro record.
-In May 2017, Estrada faced Saúl Juárez on a WBC title eliminator, with the winner becoming the mandatory challenger to Wanheng Menayothin.
+In May 2017, Estrada faced Saúl Juárez in a WBC title eliminator, with the winner becoming the mandatory challenger to Wanheng Menayothin.
 Estrada outboxed Juárez and survived a knockdown to win by unanimous decision.
-Estrada faced Wanheng Menayothin on May 2, 2018.
+Estrada faced Wanheng Menayothin on 2 May 2018.
 He proved to be no match for the champion, who battered him and dropped him five times before knocking him out with a right uppercut in round 5.
 With the win, Wanheng tied Floyd Mayweather Jr.'s 50–0 record.